How to paint a sunflower and shadows using watercolors.

 7) Slowly, but surely a painting develops before my eyes.
 Experience has taught me, that to "see" if I have created enough values in my painting so that my image resembles my inspirational photo and reads correctly, I take a black and white photo of my painting.
 This step helps me to make my final " informed" decisions about what I need to do to my painting.

-8) I want to increase the darkness values in my shadows,so I will paint one more coat using a mixture of my pthalo blues + crimson.
+This black and white image of my painting tells me that I can make some new choices to further develop my composition.8) I want to increase the darkness values in my shadows,so I will paint one more coat using a mixture of my pthalo blues + crimson.
 I ,also, feel my flowers petal tips need some adjustment.
 For this , I will step away from traditional transparent watercolor methods and use a small amount of fluid acrylics.
 I am doing this,because I want to lighten the petal tips to almost the white of the paper value.

 Acrylic paints are a type of "water media" but they are more opaque than traditional watercolors.
 Once I go too dark with my watercolor paint, it is very hard to bring back out the lightest of light values.
 Enter titanium white acrylic paint.
 By diluting the white acrylic paint, I can now re-paint my petal tips, so that the tips appear to be sun drenched and the lightest value (think value#1).